Nationals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals are playing as the moneyline favorite for the first time this season.
+- The Nationals have been listed as the moneyline favorite just one other time so far this season, a game they won.

-- Washington has ynot played as moneyline favorites of -115 or shorter.
+- Washington has not played a game this season with moneyline odds of -135 or shorter.

-- The implied moneyline probablility in this matchup gives the Nationals a 53.5% chance to win.
+- The Nationals have an implied moneyline win probability of 57.4% in this contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.